Azure/durabletask/samples/DistributedTraceSample/README.md

 This sample explains how the OpenTelemetrySample project is configured with Distributed Tracing and emits trace information to the following telemetry exporters: Console, Application Insights, and ZipKin.
 The following steps can be used to configure your own app as well.

 ## Prerequisites
 If you would like to emit traces to Application Insights then create an Application Insights resource in the Azure Portal.
-If you would like to emit traces to Zipkin, then follow the instructions (here)[https://zipkin.io/pages/quickstart.html] to start a local instance.
+If you would like to emit traces to Zipkin, then follow the instructions [here](https://zipkin.io/pages/quickstart.html) to start a local instance.

 ## Telemetry Exporter Packages

-The following packages are added to OpenTelemetrySample.csproj so the app can emit traces to the console, App Insights, and Zipkin.
+The following package references are added to OpenTelemetrySample.csproj so that the app can emit traces to the console, Application Insights, and Zipkin.
 You can also configure other telemetry exporters by adding those packages.

 ```
 <ItemGroup>